Source code for colour.io.luts.lut

 """

-Return whether the *LUT* is equal to given other object.
+Return whether the *LUT* is equal to the specified other object.

 Parameters